ttu/ttu.github.io/_posts/2019-4-28-use-chocolatey-to-install-apps-windows-dev-machine.md

 ---
 layout: post
-title: Use Chocolatey to automate application installations on a Windows development machine
+title: Use Chocolatey to Automate Application Installations on a Windows Development Machine
 excerpt: Automate application installations with Chocolatey package manager and make onboarding happier for new employees.
 ---